Uberi/University-Notes/PHIL145/PHIL145.md

 Often, it isn't possible to measure the whole population.
 As a result, we choose a smaller **sample set** that represents the **target data set**.
 We always want the sample set to represent the target set as accurately as possible.

+We often make inteferences from data sets using **inductive generalizations** - inferring features of the target data set from the sample data set.
+We use this to generate hypotheses about the data.

 How well a sample represents the population depends in the **size of the sample relative to the population**, and the **randomness of the selection process**.
 Ideally, the selection process would give each individual an equal chance of being considered in the sample.
-For example, polling by phone selects only those people who own phones.
+For example, polling by phone selects only those people who own phones, answer them, and have a listed number.

+A non-random sample set is **biased** and might not accurately represent the target population.
+However, even if we choose our sample randomly, we may still get unlucky and randomly choose a bad sample, which doesn't represent the target population.

 From these data sets, we can figure out correlations between variables, which can help us figure out **casual relationships**.

+For example, a political poll has a population of every eligible voter, a sample set of the people who actually voted, and the inference is that the people who voted are an accurate sample of the people who can vote.

 ### Correlation/Causation